hypercerts-org/hypercerts/docs/docs/developer/api/sdk/README.md

 ## Quickstart Guide

-1. Install the SDK using npm or yarn:
+1. Install the SDK using npm, yarn or pnpm:

 ```bash
 npm install @hypercerts-org/sdk